gve-sw/gve_devnet_meraki_button_wifi_qr_code/README.md

 Use a Meraki MT30 button to enabled/disable a Meraki Wi-Fi SSID and generate a QR code allowing users to join the Wi-Fi network.

-The password (and corresponding QR code) is randomized every time the button is pressed.

 **Note:**
 Only Open and PSK Authentication modes are supported at this time.

+If applicable, the password (and corresponding QR code) depend on password policy chosen.
+Options include:
+1. Maintain the existing password
+2. Randomize the password
+3. Randomly select from a list of valid passwords

 ## Contacts